Fountain of The Sun, Rastau, The Missing Portion of the Ancient Egyptian Religion

 A dead man coming from the Land of Life: "I have come today from the land of life" (Rune Nyord, Breathing Flesh: Conceptions of the Body in the Ancient Egyptian Coffin Texts, p.355);

-The author, Rune Nyord, commented on the phrase Land of Life in the quote above and said "is regarded as the point of origin, and not destination" -- and must be the point of origin because the dead man has come with Ra in the same boat, from the same place, and Ra sets in the Land of Life.
+The author, Rune Nyord, commented on the phrase Land of Life in the quote above and said "is regarded as the point of origin, and not destination."

-Amenta is mentioned in many places in the Book of the Dead, and described as a beautiful place, the place where the dead live, and Osiris is the Lord of Amenta.
+Amenta is mentioned in many places in the Egyptian literature, and described as a beautiful place, the place where the dead live, and Osiris is the Lord of Amenta.

 The Egyptian religion was a mysterious, secret religion; only high priests knew the details of it; and because of this they wanted the land of the dead to be hidden, secret land.
-The Greek historian Plutarch wrote the story of Osiris, and he wrote that Osiris was established as a king in Amenti, but he doesn't seem to know where Amenti is.
-Ancient Greek and Roman officials used to visit Siwa Oasis for future prophecies or predictions in the temple of Amun-Ra, but most likely they knew nothing about the religion itself.
+The Greek historian Plutarch wrote the story of Osiris, and he wrote that Osiris was established as the king of Amenti, but he doesn't seem to know where Amenti is.
+Ancient Greek and Roman officials used to visit Siwa Oasis for future prophecies or predictions in the temple of Amun-Ra, but most likely they knew very little about the Egyptian religion itself.